rpellerin/dotfiles/README.md

         libreoffice-help-en-gb \
         hyphen-en-gb \
         unattended-upgrades \
-        redshift-gtk
+        redshift-gtk \
+        mpd mpv \
+        ranger \
+        pass \
+        rofi

+    # MPD is a music player for terminal, MPV is a video player compatible with Youtube and co.
+    # Ranger is a file explorer
+    # Pass is a password manager
-    # scrot is for scripts/lock-screen.sh to work
+    # Rofi is an app launcher
+    # An alternative to autojump is z: https://github.com/rupa/z
     # xss-lock is for auto locking session after 2 minutes of inactivity
 	# vim-gtk for clipboard support
     # ctags is for vim tag jumping (see .vimrc)